Jintong-CNS/Intervened-Reservoir-Computing/README.md

 # Intervened-Reservoir-Computing

-In this repository we show the code for _Detecting Dynamical Causality via Intervened Reservoir Computing_ by J.Zhao and S.Leng.
+In this repository we show the codes for _[Detecting Dynamical Causality via Intervened Reservoir Computing](https://www.nature.com/articles/s42005-024-01730-6)_ by Zhao J., Leng S. et al.

 # Instructions for use